-Students suffering from asthma should carry their nebuliser and a spacer at all times.
-Students are made aware that a Ventolin inhaler is available for supervised use in the office.
-If the student does not provide a spacer, he/she will be charged via the account for a spacer provided by the College.
-This spacer is then for the sole use of this specific child.
+Students suffering from asthma should be aware that a Ventolin inhaler is available for supervised use in the office.
 Parents need to authorise such use and personally bring individual medication to the office.

 Upon enrolment, parents must complete an Asthma Plan and complete Camp Asthma Plans and updates when requested.